ShravanaHS/NOT-Gate/README.md

 <div align="center">
     <img src="images/symbol.png" alt="NOT Gate Symbol" width="">

+   created in xschem

 </div>

 <br> <br>

 ## Circuit Diagram
+inverter can be implemented with the help of 1PMOS and 1NMOS connected as shown in circuit diagram and power supply is given as shown +VDD is given to drain of PMOS and GND is given to source of NMOS Input and output are connected as shown
 <div align="center">
     <img src="images/schematic.png" alt="inverter schematic" width="">